 You can find more details at the New York Heritage Digital Collections website at: http://cdm16694.contentdm.oclc.org/cdm/ref/collection/p15281coll12/id/3428

-From L-to-R are Charles Middleton (as 'Zaroff'), Jason Robards, Sr., and Tom Mix in a scene from the chapterplay, THE MIRACLE RIDER (Mascot, 1935), Mix's last film.
-The character of 'Zaroff' may have been inspired by Basil Zaharoff, a World War I arms and munitions dealer.
+Left to right are Charles Middleton (as 'Zaroff'), Jason Robards, Sr., and Tom Mix in the chapterplay, THE MIRACLE RIDER (Mascot, 1935), Mix's last film.

 Charles Middleton: https://www.imdb.com/name/nm0585481/